phesketh-igtp/RutiSeq-nf/README.md

 #### <u>sub-utilities:</u> [WIP]

 #### Removing genomes from database
 Occasionally you may find that a genome has gone through the entire workflow that should not have, or you sequence the genome more and now have more reads and want to re-analyse it.
 In these situations the genome needs to be completely erased from the database (all intermediate files, all records of this genome.).
-The sub-utility erase (<code>--erase</code>) performs this.
+The sub-utility erase (<code>--workflow erase</code>) performs this.
 You provide a csv file containing identifies of genomes you want remove, same as the sample <code>CSV</code> for running the workflow, and RutiSeq will remove all record of this genome.

 ## Installation